purescript/spago/README.md

 then `yarn install` the single component (note it contains a `package.json`), and require it as a separate npm package with `require('@affresco/ksf-login')`.

+### How does the "global cache" work?

+Every time `spago` will need to "install dependencies" it will:
+- check if the package is local to the filesystem: if it is then it will skip it as we can just point to the files
+- check if the ref is already in the global cache.
+If it is, it will just copy it to the project-local cache
+- download [a metadata file from the `package-sets-metadata`][package-sets-metadata-file] repo if missing from the global cache or older 24 hours.

+  This file contains the list of *tags* and *commits* for every package currently in the package set, updated hourly.
+- check if the tag or commit of the package we need to download is in this cached index, and if it is then this means we can "globally cache" that version - this is because commit hashes are immutable, and tags are "immutable enough"
+- if a version is deemed to be "globally cacheable" then a tarball of that ref is downloaded from GitHub and copied to both the global and the local cache
+- otherwise, the repo is just cloned to the local cache

+Note: a question that might come up while reading the above might be "why not just hit GitHub to check commits and tags for every repo while installing?"

+The problem is that GitHub limits token-less API requests to 50 per hour, so any decently-sized installation will fail to get all the "cacheable" items, making the global cache kind of useless.
+So we are just caching all of that info for everyone here.

 ## Troubleshooting